Blog : modern house

 From the outside looking in, the entire width of the house is only 2.9 meters.
 With the exterior walls installed, the inside space comes to just 2.7 meters wide.

-Interestingly enough, well thought-out design turns an awkward narrow plot into a single-story home that’s simple with all useable spaces giving off good vibes.
+Interestingly enough, well-thought-out design turns an awkward narrow plot into a single-story home that’s simple with all useable spaces giving off good vibes.
 The bright and airy home occupies less than 90 square meters of land.

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

-The design duo, Doan Si Nguyen and Vo Thanh Phat, decided against the most commonly used construction process.
+The design duo, Doan Si Nguyen and Vo Thanh Phat, decided against the most commonly used construction technique.
 They proposed an alternative method aimed at reducing the amount of concrete used, an option that risked being rejected by investors from the get-go.

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

 The contemporary home interior features mixed materials.
 Among them, grey plaster on the wall proves a perfect complement to gray epoxy paint on the floor.
+Together, they provide desirable elements for a calm, peaceful home.
+Everywhere, furniture made of plywood is a great way to add natural touches to the interior.

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

+As the architects put it, the secret to creating a healthy indoor environment lies in putting multiple layers of functional spaces in neat order to shield the home from the busy street outside.
 This is especially true in HCMC, where many homes are prone to suffer from the negative effects of outside noise and unrestricted growth of housing areas and commercial development.

-Fascinatingly, aircraft cabin ideas came in handy for the townhouse built on an extremely long and narrow plot of land.
+Fascinatingly, aircraft cabin ideas came in handy for the townhome built on an extremely long and narrow plot of land.
 It’s reminiscent to walking along an aisle between rows of seats on an aircraft.

-Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh CityModern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City
+Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

-Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh CityModern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh CityModern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City
+Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh CityModern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

-Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh CityModern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City
+Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

 Lead Architects: Doan Si Nguyen and Vo Thanh Phat